 South Eola vs Downtown Core

-South Eola is part of Downtown Orlando, but it is not the same as being in the middle of the nightlife and entertainment district.
-It is the residential side of downtown.
+South Eola is part of Downtown Orlando, but it's not the same as being in the middle of the nightlife and entertainment district.
+It's the residential side of downtown.
 Still downtown, just less "where did all these people come from at midnight?"

 Buyers who want downtown access without being on top of the bars and clubs tend to prefer South Eola.
-You are close enough to walk to everything but far enough to sleep at night.
+You're close enough to walk to everything but far enough to sleep at night.

 Publix at The Paramount

-A grocery store inside the neighborhood is not glamorous until you live without one.
+A grocery store inside the neighborhood isn't glamorous until you live without one.
 Then suddenly it becomes luxury.
 Funny how adulthood works.

 Constitution Green and Dog Friendly Living